-“Orphan drug designation will support us as we explore AMX0035 in treating this rare and underserved population living with a life-threatening disease that has no approved therapies,” said Kent Leslie, chief scientific officer at privately held Amylyx, in a statement.
+“Orphan drug designation will support us as we explore AMX0035 in treating this rare and underserved population living with a life-threatening disease that has no approved therapies,” Leslie said.

 The company is also investigating the use of AMX0035 to treat amyotrophic lateral sclerosis and Alzheimer’s disease.